We are now a few days into the UK’s third national “lock-down”.As these stay-at-home orders take effect, concerns about coping are top of mind.

 Plan your social life.
 Fingers crossed this will all be over soon, so plan trips with friends, plan parties, and for us, re-plan our wedding!

 Plan your races.
 Maybe don’t book them right now, but put them in your diary.
 You can still tailor your training plan, indoor or out, focused around your A races.
 Having things to look forward to gives us a sense of hope, a reason to carry on doing the things we are doing.

 We live in a time where we can access information 24/7.
 We’ve found ourselves watching hours of repeated news items, just in case we’ve missed anything!
 This only leads to heightened levels of anxiety.
 Select a specific time of day to watch the news and add this to your routine.

 Think of the positives

-As a result of this situation, our workplaces will change.
-We will see employers placing trust in their workforce, allowing remote working more frequently, this can only help to improve our work-life balance in the future.
+As a result of this situation, our workplaces have change.
+Employers have placed trust in their workforce, allowing remote working more frequently, this can only help to improve our work-life balance in the future.